 "O ye little faith."

 skull knocker stared out Sal the boys' front door, half-inch left of center.
 Drill holes covered with duct tape pocked the door to knocker's either side—they'd tried to screw the knocker in three times without measuring the door's actual midpoint, and after the third attempt agreed celebrate their success.

 The mailman had given on overstuffed mailbox, its contents congealed rain into sodden block of wood pulp and ink. of junk mail formed newsprint marsh the front step, sporting impressive array greenish molds.

 Sal stared into the skull's glass chip eyes, squeezed her own closed, opened them again, and reached for the hinged jaw.

 Before could touch it, the door jerked open to reveal Aiden, tall and gangly, wearing pajama bottoms and unwashed flannel.
 He stopped the door with his foot, he was too skinny to quite fill the small gap.
 "Sal, this is really bad time."

 She shoved door.
 He stumbled back, upsetting pile mud-caked boots, and pushed through into the narrow musty The door slammed behind "Where's Perry?
 What the hell have you gotten him into?"

 "Perry's Sal.
 Come on.
 This like, illegal search or whatever.
 I know my rights."

 "Perry's, um..."
 Aiden spread arms span the hall block her path, between a rack never-washed coats and cross-stitch Perry'd made Darth Vader's mask.
 "Perry's fine.
 We're fine. had, you know, small disagreement night, but we've taken of everything.
-Maybe we could go coffee, and talk about it?"
+Maybe we could go out for coffee, and talk about it?"

 "Let's here.
 Unless there's something trying to hide."